 For the installation: Zonnekeur is an organization that stands for the quality of the installer of solar panels.
 Maybe worth looking at.

 Zongarant is an organization who guarantees the yield of the solar panels for the next ten years.

 How do solar panels work?

 For now, it is too much to go deep in this subject, so you find a brief summary here.
-In sunlight there is energy.
+In sunlight, there is energy.
 A solar panel catches the sunlight and transforms this into usable energy.
-This energy will be transported through electricity cables where an inverter will take care of the needed voltage for the power grid of the house.
+This energy will be transported through electricity cables.
+There, an inverter will take care of the needed voltage for the power grid of the house.
 So you can use the energy for your computer.

 Things to know about solar panels in the Netherlands

 The most energy will be generated in the summer months.
-Even in the winter solar panels will generate energy, but less.
-When the sun is not shining, the light still generates energy.
-Not every roof is on the right edge for solar panels.
+Even in the winter, solar panels will generate energy, but less.
+When the sun is not shining, the panels are still generating energy.
+However, some roofs are not on the right angle for solar panels.

 Did you know that May is normally the sunniest month of the year in the Netherlands?
 With an average of 212 hours of sunshine.